Michael Blase

 Academic partners:

-Dr Alice Baldock, Okinaga Junior Research Fellow in Japanese Studies, Wadham College and Nissan Institute for Japanese Studies
+With thanks to Dr Alice Baldock, Okinaga Junior Research Fellow in Japanese Studies, Wadham College and Nissan Institute for Japanese Studies.

 Waiting list